 If Domain Management is activated on your platform then, instead of the configuration settings for custom domains, this app now shows a message and a link to redirect to Domain Management.

 Please Note: In order to improve the security of your platform, as of November 1, 2021, Docebo has discontinued the support of second-level domains.

 With Docebo’s Custom Domain app, you can set a custom domain name for your platform.
-This feature is available in the Docebo Advanced Plan, for Enterprise customers, and within Docebo trials.
 This article outlines how to activate and configure the Custom Domain app in your platform.

 A domain name is a unique branded name that identifies a website.
 Learners can use this domain to access your learning platform.
 Your domain must be registered with a domain registrar.